 The College offers a 25% discount to the advertised price on the Stagecoach webpage for the StudentRider GOLD ticket ONLY, we do not offer further discounts for the local Basingstoke zone tickets.

-If you are interested in obtaining a 25% discount then please complete the attached application form and return it to the welfare office along with your payment for the first term.
-We will then order your bus pass on your behalf and apply the discount at the time of purchase.
+If you are interested in obtaining a 25% discount then please complete the attached application form (to be released when 24/25 prices are available) and return it to the student services office along with your first payment.

-Please complete the attached application form and return it to the welfare office.
+Please complete the application form and return it to the Student Services office.

 Train passes: